SifisoBlessing/Expense-Tracker/README.md

 # Expense-Tracker
-A simple web application that gets an excel sheet from a client and displays the data in graphs.
+A simple web application that gets an excel sheet from a client and displays the data in graphs as a story.

 ## Requirements:
 1. Python